opengeospatial/HY_Features/section_7.md

 Figure 32: Surface Hydro Feature, external and internal dependencies

 ### 7.5.1 The Channel Network model
-The Channel Network model defines a network of connected depressions and channels which in its entirety realizes a logical catchment (Figure 33), usually as a network of linear  flowpathes realizing catchments connected to each other within the containing catchment realized by the entire network.
+The Channel Network model defines a network of connected depressions and channels which in its entirety realizes a logical catchment (Figure 33), usually as a network of linear flowpathes and/or water edges realizing catchments connected to each other within the containing catchment realized by the entire network.
 This allows to represent the drainage pattern, even if logically connected features may or may not be connected at the representation level.

 ![Figure 33: Channel Network realizing the catchment (UML class diagram)](figs/fig33.png) Figure 33: Channel Network realizzing the catchment (UML class diagram, [/req/hy_surfacehydrofeature/channelnetwork/channelnetwork] (/req/hy_surfacehydro/channelnetwork/channelnetwork) )